SPOTLIGHT: What’s New!

 The CDASH (Curriculum Development in the Arts, Sciences and Humanities) website was established in 2012 by Kathryn Evans and Roger Malina as both a resource for faculty who engaged in or were interested in engaging in art-science-humanities curriculum; and as a data collection point where these types of curriculum could be surveyed for innovation and sustainability.
 Our new site will include graduate, undergraduate, primary/secondary and informal curriculum.

 Our new website allows you to easily enter your course and all the relevant details.
 Please log in or register before you submit your course.
 You may also access the other areas of the site.
 Those who submit syllabi will be admitted to the Cloud Curriculum, where you can download other syllabi and resources.

-This project is co-sponsored by The ArtSciLab at the University of Texas at Dallas (UTD), the UTD School of Arts, Technology, and Emerging Communication , and The UTD Center for Teaching and Learning.
+This project is co-sponsored by The ArtSciLab at the University of Texas at Dallas (UTD), the UTD School of Arts, Technology, and Emerging Communication , the UTD School of Arts and HUmanities, and The UTD Center for Teaching and Learning.